 There’s a lot going on at Gwen: a butcher shop with sandwiches for lunch, a snack menu at the bar and on the patio, and a $95 meat-focused set menu that you need to book "tickets" for.
 The food is great - outstanding housemade charcuterie, killer pasta, and lamb served family style.
 We’d love for the service to loosen up a bit, but overall, this is a huge addition in the heart of Hollywood and a great option for your next special occasion.

 The next best thing to going to Japan?
 Going to Shibumi.
 There’s a long counter where you can sit and be served by chefs, the darkly-lit room is just like those you find in underground restaurants in Tokyo, and there’s even one of those insane $7,000 toilets with a heated seat.
-They serve a kappo-style menu, a kind of Japanese cuisine we don’t see much of in LA - it's a step up from an izakaya, most often prepared in front of you by the chef, and still meant to be shared.
+They serve a kappo-style menu, a kind of Japanese cuisine we don’t see much of in LA.
 All this makes it a step up from sake bombs, but not so fancy (or pricey) that it couldn't become a regular dinner spot.

 There honestly might be too much to like about Daw Yee Myanmar Corner.
 The new outpost of a San Gabriel Valley favorite, Daw Yee serves Burmese food in a modern, cool Silver Lake strip mall location.
 The food is delicious, and the staff seems really excited to have you there.